wgilpin/techtree_django/lessons/design.md

 ### urls.py

-URL configuration for the lessons app, mapping URL patterns to views for lesson detail, interaction, content generation, and difficulty changes.
+URL configuration for the lessons app, mapping URL patterns to views for lesson detail, interaction, content generation, difficulty changes, and chat wiping.

 - No public methods.